hanzec/hzcc/README.md

 ### End to End Testing

-End to end testing is done by `llvm-lit` which is a LLVM testing tool.
-You could install in via python pip:
+End to end testing is done by `llvm-lit` which is a LLVM testing tool and [FileCheck tools](utils/FileCHeck/README.md).
+The test compares the output of the compiler with the expected output rules.
+The rules files support string matching and regex matching.

+You could install `llvm-lit` via python pip:

 ```bash
 pip install lit